ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <b>Switching into CSE8A</b> If you're considering joining CSE8A after the quarter
 begins, we want to make sure you are on track to doing well.
 To that end, noone will be able to add CSE8A after the end of Friday of Week 1.
-If you enrol in the class after Tuesday of Week 1, you will have an automatic extension on PA0 and will hand it in on the same day you hand in PA1.
+If you enroll in the class after Tuesday of Week 1, you will have an automatic extension on PA0 and will hand it in on the same day you hand in PA1.